wlshepherd/Portfolio/README.md

 * Crypto Shark: Real-Time Cryptocurrency Tracking & Wallet App (TypeScript, React, HTML, SCSS)
 * Phantom: Privacy-Based Social Media Platform (Python, Django, TypeScript, React, HTML5, Tailwind CSS, MySQL)
     * This ongoing full-stack development project aims to combine all of my skills and knowledge learned from the previous projects to develop a fully functional privacy-based social media platform (Phantom - which is inspired by platforms such as X, Instagram and Mastodon).
-This platform will allow users to create an anonymous account, and to
+This platform will allow users to create an anonymous account, and to post updates and comments, and to message each other.
+Another major

 **Miscellaneous :warning::**
 * [**National Football League Season Simulator (Java)**](https://github.com/wlshepherd/NFL-J-Project/tree/master/src)